-Becoming sober and undergoing treatment for alcohol abuse, however, is the most effective way to determine a person’s needs and prevent further damage.
-For most people, this process will begin within an inpatient rehab program, where patients can be assessed and set up with a personalized treatment plan for alcohol abuse recovery.
+Becoming sober and undergoing treatment for alcohol use, however, is the most effective way to determine a person’s needs and prevent further damage.
+For most people, this process will begin within an inpatient rehab program, where patients can be assessed and set up with a personalized treatment plan for alcohol use recovery.

 At Vertava Health Ohio, our alcohol rehab program features a variety of multi-level care treatment services and amenities, including:

 - a peaceful location

 - medically supervised detox